spollard/josh-works.github.io/_pages/stripe_course.md

 I didn't know any of the gotchas and issues that popped up as I made this course.
 I document them all carefully, for your benefit.
 You'll save ten hours, maybe more.

-### You'll get (and learn how to build one, if you want) a self-serve one-click "refund me my money" button.
+### Of course, 100% of your money back, between now and forever.

 At any point in time, between now and forever, you can get a 100%, no-questions-asked, refund.
-I'll even make it automatic, so you don't have to ask.
-You can just click a link and get your money refunded.

-(Of course, I'll teach how to set all this up in the course, as well.)

 I have complete confidence in the value of what you're getting; if you decide it's not a good fit, or life circumstances change and you need the cash on hand - no problem.

-You get a refund, _and you get to keep the course._
+Send me an email, and you get a refund, no questions asked.
+Oh, and you get to keep the course.

-When I told some friends about this plan, they thought I was crazy.

-> How can you do self-serve 100% refunds and expect to not get taken advantage of???

-If it turns out a large percentage of people who purchase this course abuse that refund option, I'll change it.
-But that change will be reflected in this promise to refund money.
-If you've purchased this course while reading this note, you'll get 100% life-time refunds, no questions asked.

-So, what this means is:
-- I'll show you how to build automatic refunds into your Stripe course
-- As I build this feature into this course

 # So what's actually covered in this course?

 In this short course, you'll learn how to:
-- Get a "buy now" button on your website that people can use to purchase things from you
+- Add a Stripe `purchase` button (or several buttons) on your website that people can use to purchase digital products from you
-- Use third-party tools to automatically deliver the purchased item to the customer
+- Use Zapier and Gmail to automatically deliver the purchased item to the customer
 - manage all this in the back-end
 - test it all thoroughly
-- let the customer run a refund if they want

 You'll also learn:
-- Gotchas with the default HTML/Javascript Stripe gives you
+- Gotchas with the default HTML/JavaScript Stripe gives you
 - Basic styling so the "purchase" button will match the look and feel of your site
 - Gotchas around test modes and accounts
+- Gotchas when linking Stripe and Zapier together.
+(This is where I lost _many_ hours)

 We'll use a few tools:
 - Stripe (duh)